IvanKrznaric/MFB/_build/site/public/2-determinanta-2db561e73f8d61cb3a245dd1792b809f.md

 ### Elementary transformations
 As we have seen, Laplace expansion is a very useful method of finding the determinant of a matrix that has a lot of zeros along some row or a column, however what if our has matrix doesn't have any zeros?
-In that case, we will use **<span style = "color:blue"> elementary transformations </span>** to get the zeros in our matrix so that we can use the Laplace expansion to find the determinant.
+In that case, we will use **elementary transformations** to get the zeros in our matrix so that we can use the Laplace expansion to find the determinant.
 To use an elementary transformation simply means to multiply a row of a matrix by some number and adding it to some other row.
 Obviously, the end-goal of performing elementary transformations is to get zeros along some column of the given matrix so that we can use Laplace expansion to calculate the determinant.

 :::{note} Problem 2.6
 :icon:false